hpca01/DSAlgoPractice/evaluation_1.md

 2. You also need to explain the efficiency (time and space) of your solution.

     As far as the documentation goes on https://wiki.python.org/moin/TimeComplexity the stated time complexity is O(1) for each of the operations of dict except for iteration and copying.
 My code does neither, so I assert that my time complexity is O(1) and space complexity is related to the hash function in CPython.
-Since we are limiting the entries to at max 5, the space complexity would be constant O(1)
+If I had to guess, I would say the space complexity would be O(n) as general hashmaps are implemented with arrays underneath.